Healthcare employees

 Nationally Recognized

-The curriculum for the Bachelor of Science in Health Policy and Administration is a blend of courses in liberal arts, business administration, and the health sciences that can help you develop the expertise you will need to contribute to improvements in the health care system.
+Our health policy and administration curriculum blends courses from several topic areas that can help you develop the expertise you will need to contribute to improvements in the health care system:

 The Bachelor of Science in Health Policy and Administration (HPA) is a 120-credit program that offers a solid foundation in the management, business, and policy aspects of health care.